STATRAPID: the method of Rapid Pile Load Testing

 VDM / VDA – Vibratory Driving Monitoring

-When piles are installed by means of a vibratory hammer, instead of an impact hammer, comparable measurements as with a PDM can be performed.
+When piles are installed by means of a vibratory hammer, instead of an impact hammer, comparable measurements like with a PDM can be performed.

 During Vibratory Driving Monitoring all information during installation are monitored, including performance and behaviour of pile, soil and vibratory hammer.
-Monitoring of pile stresses, fatigue of the pile material, penetration speed, hammer frequency and efficiency, and more, are part of a total quality control for piles installed with a vibratory hammer.
+Monitoring of pile stresses in relation to fatigue of the pile material, penetration speed, hammer frequency and efficiency, and more, are part of a total quality control for piles installed with a vibratory hammer.
 For foundations piles and large diameter monopiles.
 Onshore and offshore.

 SLT – Static Load Testing